 I can do that.
 I hope that you can join me.

 I want to express my sorrow to Tina’s family.
-I only know you thought Tina’s words, but I feel that I know you well.
+I only know you through Tina’s words, but I feel that I know you well.
 I hope that my thoughts and prayers can add some measure of comfort to you during this sad time.

 If you want to know more about Tina, I recommend her introduction page on the A-to-Z Challenge.
 I think that’s the way she wanted people in this community to know her.